Tannop/Food-Calculator/README.md

     3. Tap the '+' button for the Yellow item three times.

     4. Verify the presence of the text 'Total Price: 135.0 THB'.

+## Unit Test Run

+To run the Unit test use `flutter test lib/test/test_case.dart` in terminal

 ## Contributing